 To be eligible for assistance from the AAMC, you must:

-• Have a reported household income 300% or less than the 2014 national poverty level for the equivalent family size.
+• For the previous calendar year, have a reported household income 300% or less than the national poverty level for the equivalent family size.

 • Submit parental financial information and supporting tax documentation.

 • Not have already been awarded fee assistance five times (the lifetime maximum).

 Note: You can use your Fee Assistance Program award benefits for up to 2 calendar years.
 Awards expire December 31st of the calendar year after you were granted assistance (for example, if your application is approved January 1, 2018 through December 31, 2019, then your fee assistance will expire on December 31, 2019).
 If you reapply for benefits the following year, your current award will expire as soon as your new award is granted.

 • Reduced registration fees from $300 to $125 in MCAT exams until December 31, 2019.

 • Copies of The Official Guide to the MCAT® Exam, Fifth Edition and other official MCAT practice products ($170 value).

 • Up to $500 towards the psycho-educational or medical evaluation (sometimes required for your MCAT accommodations application).

 • Free access to the Medical School Admission Requirements website through December 31, 2018 ($54 value).